anwarghammam/CIS580/README.md

 ```

-Once the environment and the containers are ready, we will enable our backend API that runs the scheudlers and collects the data needed for the algorithm and run our dashboard
+Once the environment and the containers are ready, we will enable our backend API that runs the scheduler and collects the data needed for the algorithm and run our dashboard

 ## BackEnd

 <br> </br>
-First, you need to run the backend (in the Jmetal repository).
-Please go to you Anaconda Prompt (Anaconda needs to be installed on your host) and run the <strong> API.py </strong> file using the following command:
+First, you need to run the backend (in the "scheduling-container-in-python" repository).
+Please go to you Anaconda Prompt (Anaconda needs to be installed on your host so you can install all needed dependencies for the project) and run the <strong> API.py </strong> file using the following command:
 <br> </br>
 ```bash